Tyre Nichols' family to address additional police discipline - NewsBreak

 Memphis Police Department officers used a stun gun, a baton and their fists as they pummeled Nichols during the nighttime arrest.
 Video shows Nichols running away from officers toward his house after he was pulled over on suspicion of reckless driving.
 The video footage released Friday shows the 29-year-old father calling for his mother and struggling with his injuries as he sits helpless on the pavement.

-The five officers chatted and milled about for several minutes as Nichols remained on the ground, but other authorities were on the scene.
+The five officers chatted and milled about for several minutes as Nichols remained on the ground, but there were other authorities on the scene.
 Two Shelby County sheriff’s deputies also have been suspended without pay while their conduct is investigated.

 Nichols' older brother, Jamal Dupree, told CNN's Don Lemon on Tuesday that he feels guilty because he wasn't there to protect his younger sibling.